Uriegas/Moodle_C-/README.md

 These is going to create an executable in the build directory.
 This has only been proven in Ubuntu 18.04.4.
 Please do a little research on installing CMake projects before installing in another operating system.

+## TODO
+1. Implement the formula input function on the Input class
+2. Implement the 3 question functions
+3. Implement the examen generator

 ## NOTE
 testing.sh is file in the main directory that is going to build from source and open the executable automatically.
 It only works on Linux.